websanco/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/networking/load-balancer.md

 ### Clearing the CDN Cache

-The CDN improves performance by reducing latency for delivering static content to Users.
-However, it is possible that some of this content is delivered to Users before the cache is updated, when the content is no longer valid.
+The CDN improves performance by reducing latency for delivering static content to users.
+However, it is possible that some of this content is delivered to users before the cache is updated, when the content is no longer valid.

 If it is necessary to clear the CDN cache to force the content to be retrieved again, then you can manually clear it from the DXP Cloud console: